meetoseh/backend/docs/diskcache/keys.md

   the aspect ratio that really matters.
 Always set to expire after about 8 hours from when it was last checked.

+- `email_images:{uid}:{ext}` goes to a string containing a json object whose format is discriminated by the `type` key.
+See `image_files/routes/show_email_image.py` for details (it is an EmailImageLookupResult).
+Always set to expire about 8 hours after it was last checked.

 ## Personalization

 This contains keys for the personalization subspace